The Gray Market

 If it's a product you'd feel comfortable buying used and are confident can be serviced at a local repair facility, then consider gray.
 For digital cameras today, don't even think about buying gray.

 If you intend to use the manufacturer's telephone technical support or based your purchase on the help you received locally or from advertising or brochures, buy USA.
 No, there's no law saying you have to, but when you understand that buying gray is cheating the people who work at the USA based organizations out of their salaries and the costs of the literature and services they provide.
 This is the honor system, and it's stealing if you ask the manufacturer for help and then go buy gray.
+It's the same thing if you use my advice to help select a camera, and then go buy it through other than my links, which is what supports this site in the first place. it's legal, like calling people names, but not civil.

 If you know what you want and don't plan to need any support, say for something like a manual focus lens that lasts for decades, then consider gray.